perey/python-gsl/docs/sf.rst

 .. py:function:: Bi_scaled_e(x, precision=Mode.default)

-Evaluate :math:`Ai(x)`, the Airy function of the second kind, in natural and error-handling versions, with a scaling factor applied.
+Evaluate :math:`Bi(x)`, the Airy function of the second kind, in natural and error-handling versions, with a scaling factor applied.
 For :math:`x < 0`, the scaling factor is 1.
 For :math:`x > 0`, over which :math:`Bi(x) \to \infty`, the scaling factor is